MaxBab/medianizer/README.md

 # Medianizer

-Medianizer is a tool to organize the media files by date structure.
+A command line based tool to organize the photo files into a hierarchy structure.
-During the sort operation, media files will be placed in a date (year/month) created directories structure.
-The media files will be renamed in a creation date format (YYYY_MM_DD-HH:MM:SS.jpg).

-Medianizer works with '.jpg' and '.jpeg' files.
+### Features
+* Organize the photo files into the folder hierarchy structure
+* Create the structure of the folders by the following format - year/month
+* Support `.jpg` and `.jpeg` files
-The creation date of the media file fetched from the photo EXIF metadata.
+* Fetch the creation date of the photo from the file EXIF metadata (using the ExifRead tool)
-Sorted media files placed within the `medianizer_sorted` directory, structured by the date format.
-The files that the EXIF metadata could not be read from the file, placed with in the `medianizer_manual_sort` directory.
+* Rename the files into the `YYYY_MM_DD-HH:MM:SS.jpg` date format during the move into the structure
+* All the sorted photos will be placed into a hierarchy folders structure undercloud `medianizer_sorted` directory
-The files with identical metadata, beside the first one, will be marked as `duplicate_of_<name>` and placed under the `medianizer_manual_sort` as well.
+* The photos with the identical creation metadata, beside the first one, marked as `duplicate_of_<name>` and placed under the `medianizer_manual_sort` directory
+* A "--from-name" flag gives the ability to try to fetch creation date from the name of the file
-The output of the `medianizer`, printed to the stdout and '/tmp/medianizer.log` file.
+* the output of the execution, printed to the stdout and '/tmp/medianizer.log' file

+#### Final structure
 The final structure of the `medianizer` sort may look like the following:
 ```
 photos